 If you don’t know what a balance transfer is — no worries.

 Usually, introductory periods last from six months to as much as two years.
 Essentially, you’re transferring your balance to a new, more affordable card — hence the name.

 Sure, there’s some bad with balance transfers.
 But if you play your cards right you can just sail smoothly into debt repayment heaven.

+- Con #2: Retroactive interest.
 Another thing to note, if you don’t repay your balance before the grace period ends, some companies will charge you back interest from the beginning of your transfer.

 - Con #3: Lastly, some credit cards charge a fee of 3% to 4% for transferring your balance.
 However depending on the interest of your current credit card, the fee may be well worth the benefit of no interest.

 How to Transfer Your Balance “Like a Boss…Uhh”

 Feelin’ my Rick Ross impression?
 I knew you would.
 As you can see, there are some downsides of balance transfers if you don’t handle your business.
 Here are some tips to make a balance transfer work in your favor: